JensGBG/ips-challenge-algorithm/README.md

 This repository contains my submission to the IPS-coding-challenge, as well as explanation of my work.
+Please run the following files on:
+Python 3.12.0
+Numpy 2.0.0
+Numba 0.60.0
+pandas 2.2.3
+Matplotlib 3.10.0

 Files:
 main.py: Final algorithm for positions_large.xyz.